 Here are some other fun water toys you want to make sure to have at Lake Powell.
 Basically from sunup to sundown, you’re playing in the water or just soaking up the sun and water toys are a must.
 (This “inflate-a-bull” would be awesome!)

 A lot of the mystique about Lake Powell lies in your search for the perfect spot.
 There are literally thousands of places you can bed down for the night.
 But sometimes the stars align and you find that perfect spot.
 It may be a sandy beach where the kids can play, or a magnificent canyon with enormous red rock walls hiding you from the world.
 So how do you find the perfect spot?
 Mostly it’s a sheer stroke of luck.

 I recommend getting a map of Lake Powell (this one is waterproof and tear proof, which you’ll need).
 We’ve had a lot of luck in Rock Creek Bay, but that’s all I’ll say.
 Some secrets have to remain secrets.
 But when you find a good spot, mark it on your map for next time!

 6. Hidden wonders

 Finally, one of the very best things about Lake Powell are all the natural wonders you can boat to or oftentimes, stumble across.
+You will be sure to have a great time at any of these hidden spots.
+Lake Powell truly is the ultimate playground.
 Here are some of our favorite spots to check out: